Sripati Mishra

 Sripati Mishra (4 December 1923 – 8 December 2002) was an Indian politician belonging to Indian National Congress.
 He served as Chief Minister of Uttar Pradesh during the 1980s.

 Birth

 Sripati Mishra was born in a Brahmin family in Sheshpur village in Sultanpur.
+Mishra pursued higher education, earning an M.A. from Banaras Hindu University and an LLB from Lucknow University before entering politics in the early 1960s.

 Political career

 Sripati Mishra was first elected to Vidhan Sabha and became its speaker in 1980.
 He remained in this office from 7 July 1980 till 18 July 1982.

 He became Chief Minister after resignation of Vishwanath Pratap Singh in 1982.
 He remained in office from 19 July 1982 till 3 August 1984.
 Dr Yogendra Narain served as his Principal Secretary.
 Later, he was elected to the Lok Sabha in 1984.

 He was among a few politicians who reached the top slot in the state from village politics.

 Also, he was senior member of the Uttar Pradesh Bar Council.

 Death

 Sripati Mishra died at Balrampur Hospital, Lucknow after a prolonged illness.